Graded OTLA: Delivering Observation Feedback Effectively

 Aims and Objectives

-This workshop is designed to improve the quality of feedback that the lesson/session observers deliver, building their skills and confidence in delivering that feedback.
+This workshop is designed to improve the quality of feedback that lesson/session observers deliver and help build their skills and confidence in delivering that feedback.

-- recognise the importance of defining clearly the purpose of observation feedback in the organisation
+- The importance of defining clearly “what the purpose of observation feedback” within their organisation is

-- identify and select appropriate feedback approaches, given the circumstances in which the feedback is taking place
+- How to select appropriate feedback approaches given the circumstances in which the feedback is taking place

-- plan the delivery of feedback to tutors
+- How to manage the delivery of feedback to

-- manage feedback so that tutors clearly understand and accept what they have done well and not well
+- The observee understands clearly what they have done well

-- deal effectively with tutors who have a negative or hostile attitude
+- How to deal constructively with observees who have a negative or hostile attitude.

 This is a very practical workshop where the emphasis will be on participants developing their skills through practical skills tasks.